 Rating Methodology

-Open Ratings Code Quality
+Open Ratings

 Overview

 Every rating is permanently recorded via Merkle-tree hashing and SHA-256 attestation, creating an immutable, independently verifiable record of when the assessment was performed, what grade was assigned, and what computational evidence supports the finding.
+This cryptographic anchoring enables trust without requiring trust — any party can independently verify an agent’s track record.

 Disclosures